Skip to content

 6. Keep ShipEngine for non-USPS if needed — the APIs can coexist

-7. Test with sandbox key (rv_test_*) before switching production
+7. Prove the USPS flow with a free API key before switching production

 Migration time for USPS endpoints: 2-4 hours.
 Non-disruptive — you can migrate one endpoint at a time.